At What Temperature Does Water Freeze?

 Why Don’t All Oceans Freeze in the Winter?

 If oceans do freeze, as is demonstrated in the Arctic and Antarctic, why don’t all oceans freeze like lakes?
 The actual science behind the answer involves a variety of complex processes far beyond the scope of this article.
-At its most basic level, the sheer volume and ocean currents can be partially identified as causes.
+The sheer volume and ocean currents can partially be identified as causes at its most basic level.

 Ocean currents also play a role in keeping ocean water from freezing.
-The movement, as well as the warmer waters introduced to the colder waters, inhibit ice from forming.
+The movement and the warmer waters introduced to the colder waters inhibit ice from forming.

 Glossary of Terms